Neuroscience · Mind

 It's been hiding in plain sight for a century.

-7. The Two Hemispheres
+7. The two hemispheres

 • Left hemisphere: sequential processing, language production and comprehension, mathematics, analytical reasoning, controlling the right side of the body.